amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Sparse use of the ruleset means that the positive statements are distinguished from the background of the null rule-set.
-Because positives are what distinguish a writing aid, focusing on the false positive and true positive ratio Negative statements are the remnants of the null rule-set, meaning they are less indicative of the quality of the linter .
+Because positives are what distinguish a writing aid, focusing on the false positive and true positive ratio Negative statements are the remnants of the null rule-set, meaning they are less indicative of the quality of the linter.

+In short, all linters and all language tools will be missing most errors by virtue of the problem they are trying to solve.
+Given this, avoiding the pitfalls of a high false-positive rate will be the comparison that matters most for determining their value.

 Problem 1: Magnitude of "potential activations"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^